cakephp/docs/en/installation.rst

 Using one CakePHP checkout for multiple applications
 ----------------------------------------------------

-If you are developing a number of applications it often makes sense to have the share the same CakePHP core checkout.
-There are a few ways you can accomplish this.
+If you are developing a number of applications, it often makes sense to have them share the same CakePHP core checkout.
+There are a few ways in which you can accomplish this.
 Often the easiest is to use PHP's ``include_path``.
 To start off, clone CakePHP into a directory.
-For this example we'll use ``~/projects``::
+For this example, we'll use ``~/projects``::

     git clone git://github.com/cakephp/cakephp.git ~/projects/cakephp